UMWEDU/umw-admissions-sync/_pages/transfer-applicant-checklist.md

 ---
 Once you’re ready to apply you’ll need all the ‘when’ and ‘what’ details.
 Take a look at this handy checklist and start getting everything submitted.
 We’re excited to read your application!

+<em>Please note that the application filing dates have been suspended due to the COVID-19 outbreak. </em>

 Suggested filing dates are October 15 for the spring semester, April 1 for the fall semester and March 1 for summer.
 Admissions decisions are sent by letter as they are made.

 Use the checklist below to be sure you’ve got everything covered.
 <ul>